keldaanCommunity/pokemonAutoChess/changelog/patch-3.5.md

 # Changes to Stages

+# Changes to Abilities
+- Thief now correctly applies all the item effects of the items stolen (except synergy stones)

 # Gameplay
 - Damage dealt by a successful attack is minimum 1, even after blocking damage with Fighting synergy